iennacca/test.cloudseed/README.md

 The App is the core and the rest serve as useful but optional additions.

+## Getting Support

-We will be adding additional documentation on the site at https://cloudseed.xyz
+We will continually be adding and updating documentation on the site at https://cloudseed.xyz

+If you're still stuck / have questions / see a problem:

+* Create an Issue on the GitHub
+* Contact me at hamy+cloudseed@hamy.xyz

 # Getting Started